-- 1. EIOPA's work on sustainable finance recognizes the important role of insurers as long-term investors and risk managers, aiming to ensure that the prudential framework continues to adequately address sustainability risks to safeguard solvency, consumer protection, and financial stability. - 2.
-The expected Article 304a of the Solvency II Directive mandates EIOPA to assess the potential for a dedicated prudential treatment of assets or activities associated substantially with environmental or social objectives, or harm to such objectives, and to assess the impact of proposed amendments on insurance and reinsurance undertakings in the European Union.
-EIOPA is required to submit a corresponding report to the Commission. - 3.
-In response to this mandate, EIOPA follows a step-by-step approach.
-A discussion paper outlining the scope, methodologies, and data sources for the analysis has been published in 2022 as the first outcome of EIOPA's work under this mandate.3 This consultation paper is the second outcome, based on the discussion paper's public feedback received, together with the feedback received from the Platform on Sustainable Finance and the European Banking Authority (EBA).
-It will form the basis of the report envisaged to be submitted to the Commission after consulting the European Systemic Risk Board (ESRB). - 4.
+- EIOPA's work on sustainable finance recognizes the important role of insurers as long-term investors and risk managers, aiming to ensure that the prudential framework continues to adequately address sustainability risks to safeguard solvency, consumer protection, and financial stability. - 2.
+The Article 304c of the Solvency II Directive mandates EIOPA to assess the potential for a dedicated prudential treatment of assets or activities associated substantially with environmental or social objectives, or harm to such objectives, and to assess the impact of proposed amendments on insurance and reinsurance undertakings in the European Union.
+EIOPA is required to submit a corresponding report to the Commission within 1 month from the entry into force of the Solvency II amending Directive. - 3.
+In response to this mandate, EIOPA's report followed a step-by-step approach.
+A discussion paper outlining the scope, methodologies, and data sources for the analysis has been published in 2022 as the first outcome of EIOPA's work under this mandate.1 As a second outcome, a consultation paper on findings and policy implications has been published in 2023, based on the discussion paper's public feedback received, together with the feedback received from the Platform on Sustainable Finance and the European Banking Authority (EBA).2 The European Systemic Risk Board (ESRB) has been consulted as regards EIOPA's findings and policy implications stated in the consultation paper.3 - 4.
 EIOPA considers it essential that the prudential analyses are risk-based and policy implications evidence-based.
 By considering the status and pace of discussions around environmental and social objectives at EU and international level, current best practices on the modelling of sustainability risks, as well as the availability of sustainability-related data, EIOPA decided to focus its analyses on the following three conceptual areas that are considered to be appropriate for a risk-based analysis. - 5.
 The first area of the analysis is dedicated to the potential link between prudential market risks in terms of equity, spread and property risk and transition risks.
 Based on a broad stream of literature highlighting corresponding effects of transition risks, EIOPA considers a risk-based analysis as regards Solvency II's solvency capital requirements in terms of the Standard Formula appropriate.
-Although the availability of sustainability-related data is still a material challenge for prudential analyses, EIOPA considers the progress that has been made in this regard to be sufficient to provide meaningful evidence.
-EIOPA considers that transition risks can be already sufficiently reflected in Solvency II's requirements as regards risk management (Pillar II) and disclosure (Pillar III).
+Although the availability of sustainability-related data is still a material challenge